Bespoke Group Private Medical Insurance for 250 or more employees

 In addition, we’ve learned how important it is to make things as comfortable as possible for patients during treatment.
-To do this, we offer extensive aftercare that includes rehabilitation and consultations with a dietician, as well as money towards prostheses or wigs if necessary.
+To do this, we offer extensive aftercare that includes rehabilitation and consultations with a dietician, as well as money towards a prosthesis or a wig if necessary.
 Everyone who makes a claim will benefit from personal advice given by a member of our oncology team who will be there to help and support your clients’ employees from diagnosis through to treatment and aftercare.
 We make sure there’s a named contact, as a case manager, which means our teams can get to know the employees – and their needs – on an individual basis.

 - BacktoBetter claims

 We include our BacktoBetter service as standard, unless your clients choose not to offer this option to their employees.
-BacktoBetter addresses all musculoskeletal issues - please see our BacktoBetter brochure for full details of this service, which you’re welcome to share with prospective Optimum clients.
+BacktoBetter addresses most musculoskeletal issues - please see our BacktoBetter brochure for full details of this service, which you’re welcome to share with prospective Optimum clients.